dvc0310/mortality-rate-visualization/README.md

 - [Visualizations](#visualizations)

 ## About the Site
-Welcome to the Leading Death Rate Visualization Dashboard!
+Welcome to the Mortality Rate Visualization Dashboard!

 This site serves as an interactive exploration into the mortality rates of various causes of death within Maryland and Howard County.
 Built as a data visualization project, it aims to provide comprehensive insights into death rate patterns and trends over time.